 Mossy Cave Trail, Utah © Don Graham

 A land of extremes, Utah holds a special appeal for outdoor enthusiasts, encompassing a wide variety of landscapes and fascinating geological formations that offer unlimited opportunities for outdoor recreation.
-Most of the state is situated on a plateau above 4,000 ft, but the elevations rise and fall spectacularly across snow-covered mountains and deep river canyons.
-The most dramatic sights have been formed by the forces of nature, creating ruggedly beautiful, multi-colored canyons, eroded rock sculptures, red desert plains, forested mountains, and snow-capped peaks.
-Southern Utah has five breathtaking national parks, including Zion and Bryce Canyon, which draw the most visitors.
+Most of the state is situated on a plateau above 4,000ft, but the elevations rise and fall spectacularly across snow-covered mountains and deep river canyons.
+The most dramatic sights have been formed by the forces of nature, creating ruggedly beautiful, multi-coloured canyons, eroded rock sculptures, red desert plains, forested mountains, and snow-capped peaks.
+Southern Utah has five breath-taking national parks, including Zion and Bryce Canyon, which draw the most visitors.

 Salt Lake City is a modern metropolis regarded as one of the top business environments in the country, as well as being the spiritual hub of the Mormon religion, home to the sacred Temple and the famous Mormon Tabernacle Choir.
 Its proximity to the Wasatch Mountains makes it a popular base for winter and summer outdoor recreation, and nearby resorts like Park City, Sundance, and Snowbird offer superb powder snow and Olympic-class skiing.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.